Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-5.md

 **SIMPLICIO:**
 Incredible!
 I believe I understand now.
 Let me try to summarize: We suppose the input s to $H_1$ is chosen uniformly, and examine what happens to $H_1$’s outputs.
 In the expression $x || y := G(s)$, the input to $G$ is uniform, and thus $x$ and $y$ are indistinguishable from uniform.
 Now, considering the expression $u||v := G(y)$, the result is indistinguishable from a scenario in which $y$ is truly uniform.
 But if $y$ were truly uniform, those outputs $u$ and $v$ would be indistinguishable from uniform!
 Altogether, $x, u,$ and $v$ (the outputs of $H_1$) are each indistinguishable from uniform!

-I hope that was as fun for you as it was for me.
+I hope that was as fun for you as it was for me[^3].
 The formal security proof and its sequence of hybrids will follow the outline given in Simplicio’s summary.
 We start by applying the PRG security definition to the first call to $G$, and replace its outputs with truly uniform values.
 After this change, the input to the second call to $G$ becomes uniform, allowing us to apply the PRG security definition again.
+[^3]: If you’re wondering what the hell just happened: In Galileo’s 1632 book *Dialogue Concerning the Two Chief World Systems*, he lays out the arguments for heliocentrism using a dialog between Salviati (who advocated the heliocentric model) and Simplicio (who believed the geocentric model).

 **Claim 5.5**
 *If $G$ is a secure length-doubling PRG, then $H_1$ (defined above) is a secure (length-tripling) PRG.*

 **Proof**
 One of the trickier aspects of this proof is that we are using a secure PRG $G$ to prove the security of another PRG $H_1$.
 That means both $\mathcal{L}_{\text{prg}-\star}^{H_1}$ and $\mathcal{L}_{\text{prg}-\star}^{G}$ will appear in this proof.
-Both libraries/interfaces have a subroutine named “QUERRY”, and we will rename these subroutines QUERRY$_{H1}$ and QUERRY$_G$ to disambiguate.
+Both libraries/interfaces have a subroutine named “QUERY”, and we will rename these subroutines QUERY$_{H1}$ and QUERY$_G$ to disambiguate.

 We want to show that $\mathcal{L}_{\text{prg}-\star}^{H_1}\approx\mathcal{L}_{\text{prg-rand}}^{H_1}$.
 As usual, we do so with a hybrid sequence.
 Since we assume that G is a secure PRG, we are allowed to use the fact that $\mathcal{L}_{\text{prg-real}}^{G}\approx\mathcal{L}_{\text{prg-rand}}^{G}$.